 Presidential Inaugurations: I Do Solemnly Swear

-Archival materials for students to see how Presidential inaugurations have been though history.
+Lesson plans from EdSitement.neh.gov that include archival materials for students to see how Presidential inaugurations have been through history.

 First Ladies at the Smithsonian: More than dresses